csci-1301/csci-1301.github.io/labs/For/readme.md

 ## Using `continue` and `break`

-Programmers can use two keywords in loops, `continue` and `break`, that modify the control flow.
+Programmers can use two keywords in loops that modify the control flow; they are  `continue` and `break`.
-They can make the loop more confusing to read, but can sometimes be useful for reducing the number of nested `if` statements in a complex loop.
+They can make the loop more confusing to read, but they can sometimes be useful for reducing the number of nested `if` statements in a complex loop.
 Try executing the following code to see what these statements do.

 ```